What can I give my dog for pain? 8 natural pain remedies for dogs

 1) Non-steroidal anti-inflammatory drugs (NSAIDs)

-Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used by humans to soothe stiffness, pain, and swelling, but certain forms of NSAIDs are appropriate for dogs.
+Humans commonly use Non-steroidal anti-inflammatory drugs (NSAIDs) to soothe stiffness, pain, and swelling, but certain forms of NSAIDs are appropriate for dogs.
 Canine NSAIDs include:

 - carprofen (Novox or Rimadyl)